V-Dog Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 The Bottom Line

-So, although we do recognize the need for some dog owners to provide (for whatever reason) a completely meat-free diet, we also respect a dog’s natural carnivorous bias.
+So, although we recognize the need for some dog owners to feed a meat-free diet, we also respect a dog’s natural carnivorous bias.

-That said, and before we determine our final rating, it’s still important to estimate how much plant-based protein might be present.
+That said, and before we assign our final rating, it’s still important to compare the amount of plant-based protein present with other dog foods.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-V-Dog is a plant-based meatless kibble that uses peas, pea protein concentrate and lentils as its main sources of protein, thus earning the brand 2 stars.
+V-Dog is a meatless plant-based dry dog food that uses peas and pea protein concentrate as its main sources of protein, thus earning the brand 2.5 stars.